 Components of Instruction & Allowable Accommodations

 Round Rock ISD provides evidence-based, multisensory structured literacy instruction for students with dyslexia with the following programs: Wilson Reading System (WRS), Basic Language Skills (BLS), Esperanza and Reading by Design.
 These programs are explicit, systematic, and intentional in their approach.
 Each is implemented with utmost attention to fidelity of programming, including appropriateness for individual student needs, frequency and duration, group size, and teacher training.
-We have the unique distinction of being one of the only districts in Texas with the capacity to provide Wilson ‘in-house’ through our In-District Training agreement with Wilson Language Corporation.

-Qualifications of Dyslexia Service Providers (DSPs) and Providers of Dyslexia Instruction (PDIs)
+Qualifications of Providers of Dyslexia Instruction (PDIs)

-In direct alignment with HB 3928 and TEC 29.0032, every DSP or PDI must be fully trained in the district’s adopted instructional materials for students with dyslexia.
-A DSP/PDI does not have to be a certified special education teacher unless the individual is employed in a special education position that requires that certification.
+In direct alignment with HB 3928 and TEC 29.0032, every PDI must be fully trained in the district’s adopted instructional materials for students with dyslexia.
+A PDI does not have to be a certified special education teacher unless the individual is employed in a special education position that requires that certification.
 Teachers, such as reading specialists, master reading teachers, general education classroom teachers, or special education teachers, who provide dyslexia intervention for students are not required to hold a specific license or certification.
 Each district is required to address every component of dyslexia instruction and each instructional delivery method required in the Texas Dyslexia Handbook.
-DSPs and/or PDIs are required to teach the program with fidelity, (e.g. grouping, duration, frequency).
+PDIs are required to teach the program with fidelity, (e.g. grouping, duration, frequency).

 Progress Reporting